This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 Mosquitoes and the diseases they spread are important, but they are not the only, and possibly are not the worst threats to human life and well-being in North America.

 Commensal rodents — comprised of only three species of rats and mice — are just as likely contenders for the title of the most dangerous organisms on earth as any.
 They and the diseases they carry and spread to humans are found practically everywhere humans exist, worldwide.
-Yet they were not even listed in the slide published on the Gatesnotes slide.
+Yet they were not even listed in the slide published by Gatesnotes.
 Nor were they mentioned in the articles written by Sage Marshall, Alexandra Schonfeld, Ronald Bailey, or Jordan Mendoza.
 It is reasonable to ask — rhetorically, at least — why they were left off those lists.

 Rats & Mice, Unrivaled Disease Super-Spreaders…